 I work as an Assistant Head and have two young children to keep me on my toes.
 I love a good day trip with the little ones and escape to the gym when I have the energy for circuits or a run.

-I strongly believe that giving back and volunteering to my local community help to make the community a better place to live.
-When I learned about the fabulous work BBB does with underprivilege families I knew I needed to get involved.
-I’m proud to be part of the communications team helping articulate the critical work BBB does within the London Borough of Bromley.
+I strongly believe that giving back and volunteering in your local community helps make the community a better place to live.
+When I learned about the fabulous work BBB does with vulnerable families; I knew I needed to get involved.
+I’m proud to be part of the Communications team and focusing on expanding our social media reach, as well as managing various campaigns to increase the visibility of the important work BBB does within the London Borough of Bromley.

 I’ve always helped out with BBB – my daughter’s a trustee and she suggested I get properly involved.

 I received a lot of practical help in terms of clothes and equipment when I had my boys and wanted to be able to give some of that back to people in need.
 I’ve also seen through my work the distress brought by not having the means to get everything that your baby needs.
 If we can alleviate some of that worry that seems to me like the right thing to do.

 I have two boys and work part-time as an NHS therapist.
 I also enjoy distance swimming when I can.

 I became aware of the amazing work that BBB does through my network of local mums and wanted to get involved, as I felt it was a great way to help within the community and give something back.

 As I have worked as a project and communications manager for agencies and for a large charity previously, joining the communications team seemed a great way to use my skills.

 I have two young children, and in my free time, I can often be found cycling or at the beach with my family.
 I am currently training for the Brighton half marathon, and I also love yoga, dancing and reading a good book.